English language requirements

 Each course and programme we offer has its own requirements in terms of English test scores.
 Please refer to the course and programme profiles for details of specific English language scores that are acceptable for entry.

-The different scores (or score bands) that we have adopted from IELTS, TOEFL, PTE, ISE and CAE/CPE are as follows:
+The different scores (or score bands) that we have adopted from TOEFL, PTE, ISE and CAE/CPE are as follows, where the corresponding IELTS scores are shown in the top line:

 |IELTS overall score||5.5||6||6.5||7||7.5+|